FINED: Feed Instance-Wise Information Need with Essential and Disentangled Parametric Knowledge from the Past: Experiments

 To enforce the parametric knowledge base to memorize the essential and disentangle knowledge patterns within limited model parameters, we propose two constraints to regularize the knowledge compression process.
 In this section, we investigate the effectiveness of the two proposed constraints.
-We conduct experiments with backbones on which \modelname achieves the best performance.
-Concretely, we conduct experiments with the DeepFM backbone for AD and conduct experiments on the DCN backbone for eleme.
+We conduct experiments with backbones on which \modelname achieves the best performance, which is DeepFM for AD and DCN for eleme, respectively.
 We remove the regularizations of the essential and disentangled principles to see the impacts of them.
-The results are displayed in Table~\ref{tab:extract}.

-From the results, we can see that the proposed essential and disentangled constraints improve the quality of the memorized knowledge of the parametric knowledge base.
+From Table~\ref{tab:cons}, we can see that the proposed essential and disentangled constraints improve the quality of the memorized knowledge of the parametric knowledge base.
 Both the essential principle and the disentangled principle can solely contribute to the final performance, while the two complement each other and can collaborate for more qualified knowledge.